 A standard criticism of the argument is that the version of PSR in play absurdly entails that everything exists and obtains of necessity (Ross 1969; van Inwagen 1983, 2002; Rowe 1998).
 The reasoning behind this criticism can be stated as follows.
 Consider again the conjunction of all contingent entities (CCE).
 By PSR, there is a sufficient reason for CCE.
 Now the sufficient reason for CCE is itself either contingent or necessary.
 But it can’t be contingent, because then it would itself be a part of CCE.
 But contingent facts don’t contain within themselves the sufficient reason for why they obtain, let alone the sufficient reason for why CCE obtains.
 Thus, the sufficient reason for CCE must be necessary.
 But whatever is entailed by a necessary truth is itself necessary, in which case all truths would be necessary truths, and the referents they represent would obtain of necessity.
 But this is absurd.
 Therefore, PSR is false.

 Another criticism of PSR is that it admits of counterexamples (Oppy 2006a, 2006b; Rasmussen 2010a).
 For example, on standard interpretations of quantum mechanics, certain quantum events lack sufficient reasons or explanations for their occurrence.
 Another apparent counterexample is free will.
 If humans have libertarian free will, then our free actions lack sufficient reasons or explanations that entail their occurrence.
 Finally, it has been argued that a counterexample to PSR seems to follow from the problem of the many (Kleinschmidt 2013).
 So, for example, consider the set of atoms of which you are constituted.
 There are any number of proper subsets of this set that are equally good candidates for the set that constitutes you.
 One is the subset of all of the original set minus one atom at the top of your left ear, and another is the subset of the original set minus one atom at the top of your right ear.
 But there is only one “you” there.
-Therefore, there seems to be no sufficient reason for why you one of these sets of atoms rather than another.
+Therefore, there seems to be no sufficient reason for why you are one of these sets of atoms rather than another.

 Another criticism of the argument takes aim at our empirical and modal evidence for contingent entities.
 Start with the empirical evidence.
 It’s true that we observe things made out of matter coming to be and passing away.
 It’s also true that this is evidence of their contingency.
 However, that’s only evidence that things made out of matter are contingent entities; it does nothing to show that the existence of matter is contingent (Leon forthcoming).
 For all that such evidence shows, the latter could turn out to be a necessary being.
 And while, strictly speaking, such an epistemic possibility doesn’t call into question the argument’s soundness, it is of course not the kind of necessary being the theist wants to infer from it.